Public Interest Careers

 Read more about these and other kinds of fellowships in our Post Graduate Public Interest Fellowship Manual.
 Search for jobs like fellowships, project sponsors, and hosts on PSJD.org (registration is free for Lewis & Clark students and alumni).
 Visit Equal Justice Works, one of the largest project funders.

 Finding public interest work

 Many public interest employers post jobs with us, but there are other places to look as well.
 For students looking for summer work, most employers do not even make postings and prefer that you contact them about opportunities.
 Here are some ideas for finding a public interest position:

 - Pick up a copy of the “Green Book” from the Career & Professional Development Center, which contains listings and descriptions of public interest employers in Oregon and Washington.

-- Check PSLawNet.org, a national database of public service employers and job postings
+- Check PSJD.org, a national database of public service employers and job postings.

 - Talk with the CPDC counselors about your areas of interest.

 - Volunteer through the Pro Bono Program.
 Volunteering for an organization can lead to an ongoing work.

 - Review state or local Bar Association websites for attorney pro bono opportunities.
 The Oregon State Bar lists pro bono opportunities for attorneys; organizations may also accept student volunteers or clerks.

-- Attend Career Services panels and programs with public interest attorneys.
+- Attend panels and programs that include public interest attorneys.
 Introduce yourself and ask about any clerking opportunities with their organization or with other employers in the same field.